 There is probably no better (or funnier!) journalist, author and chronicler of our chaotic digital age than Dan Lyons.
 Dan’s 2016 bestseller “Disrupted: My Misadventures In The Start-up Bubble,” was a tragicomic romp through his “old guy” experiences working for a hip tech startup.

-His latest book is the perfect sequel.
+His follow up book to Disrupted was the perfect sequel.
 “Lab Rats: How Silicon Valley Made Work Miserable For The Rest of Us” is a witty and well researched examination of how Silicon Valley has completely changed the way we work, in ways no one ever could have imagined.

 His energetic, story-driven, takeaway-laden keynote presentations get rave reviews.